maxwbritton/Resolutions-Hall-Of-History/content/Songs (Folder)/🎤 Songs.md

 This is the (mostly complete) master list of every song that the Resos have ever sang.
+If a song has been included in an album, the album will be listed in the "Backlinks" section at the bottom of the song's page.

 **#**
 - [[(Sittin' On) The Dock of the Bay]]